Texas Porch

 Together the house and gardens add a lived-in layer to Tyler's history: an old family home, period furnishings, and grounds that residents still use for a shaded afternoon.

-More Smith County notes
+More stories and useful context near Smith County